-- If the VM exit is caused by an attempt to execute an instruction that unconditionally causes VM exits or one that was configured to do with a VM-execution control, the value saved is 0.1 - For APIC-access VM exits and for VM exits caused by EPT violations, EPT misconfigurations, and page-modification log-full events, the value saved depends on whether the VM exit occurred during delivery of an event through the IDT: - If the VM exit stored 0 for bit 31 for IDT-vectoring information field (because the VM exit did not occur during delivery of an event through the IDT; see Section 27.2.3), the value saved is 1. - If the VM exit stored 1 for bit 31 for IDT-vectoring information field (because the VM exit did occur during delivery of an event through the IDT), the value saved is the value that would have appeared in the saved RFLAGS image had the event been delivered through the IDT (see above). - For all other VM exits, the value saved is the value RFLAGS.RF had before the VM exit occurred.
+- If the VM exit is caused directly by an event that would normally be delivered through the IDT, the value saved is that which would appear in the saved RFLAGS image (either that which would be saved on the stack had the event been delivered through a trap or interrupt gate1 or into the old task-state segment had the event been delivered through a task gate) had the event been delivered through the IDT.
+See below for VM exits due to task switches caused by task gates in the IDT. - If the VM exit is caused by a triple fault, the value saved is that which the logical processor would have in RF in the RFLAGS register had the triple fault taken the logical processor to the shutdown state. - If the VM exit is caused by a task switch (including one caused by a task gate in the IDT), the value saved is that which would have been saved in the RFLAGS image in the old task-state segment (TSS) had the task switch completed normally without exception. - If the VM exit is caused by an attempt to execute an instruction that unconditionally causes VM exits or one that was configured to do with a VM-execution control, the value saved is 0.2 - For APIC-access VM exits and for VM exits caused by EPT violations, EPT misconfigurations, and pagemodification log-full events, the value saved depends on whether the VM exit occurred during delivery of an event through the IDT: - If the VM exit stored 0 for bit 31 for IDT-vectoring information field (because the VM exit did not occur during delivery of an event through the IDT; see Section 27.2.3), the value saved is 1. - If the VM exit stored 1 for bit 31 for IDT-vectoring information field (because the VM exit did occur during delivery of an event through the IDT), the value saved is the value that would have appeared in the saved RFLAGS image had the event been delivered through the IDT (see above). - For all other VM exits, the value saved is the value RFLAGS.RF had before the VM exit occurred.